The five words were already out before you heard yourself say them.

 They told you.

 And sitting there, you felt something land in your chest.
-It was not pride.
-It was not satisfaction.
-It was softer than that.
-Quieter.
-It was the recognition that this is exactly why you built this.
+Something softer than pride.
+Quieter than satisfaction.
+The recognition that this is exactly why you built this.
 That the person on the other side of the screen, right here, right now, is the entire reason you do this work.

 You can help them.
 You know you can help them.
 You have walked a hundred people through this exact wound and watched their lives change.